mlswg/mls-architecture/draft-ietf-mls-architecture.md

 Some applications may wish to enforce ACLs to limit addition or removal of group members, to privileged clients or users.
 Others may wish to require authorization from the current group members or a subset thereof.
-Regardless, MLS does not allow addition or removal of group members without informing all other members.
+Regardless, MLS does not allow for or support addition or removal of group members without informing all other members.

 Once a client is part of a group, the set of devices controlled by the user can only be altered by an authorized member of the group.
-This authorization could depend on the application: some applications might want to allow certain other members of the group to add or remove devices on behalf of another member, while other applications might want a more strict policy and allow only the owner of the devices to add or remove them at the potential cost of weaker PCS guarantees.
+This authorization could depend on the application: some applications might want to allow certain members of the group to add or remove devices on behalf of another member, while other applications might want a more strict policy and allow only the owner of the devices to add or remove them at the potential cost of weaker PCS guarantees.
+Application setup may also determine other forms of membership validity, e.g. through an identity key alignment to the member with separate signature keys per device.
+If a certificate chain is used to sign off on device signature keys, then revocation by the owner adds an alternative flag to prompt membership removal.

+[[OPEN ISSUE: Above paragraph conflicts slightly under assumptions about multiple device memberships vs. those described below under "Support for Multiple Devices"]]

 Members who are removed from a group do not enjoy special privileges: compromise of a removed group member does not affect the security